rywby-dot/waypie/README.md

 direction relative to the current menu center.
 The entire angular sector remains selectable even when the pointer moves beyond the visible circle.

+* **Hover mode** selects an item after the pointer stops over it or turns toward another direction.
+* **Turbo mode** lets you keep the modifier used to open Waypie held while navigating, then select the current item by releasing it.
+* **Hold to turbo** provides the same behavior while the left mouse button is held and the pointer is moving.
+A regular click keeps its normal action.
+* **Travel item animation** makes the selected circle follow the pointer in Hover and Turbo modes.

 Opening a submenu moves its circle to the new center.
 Its children grow and spread outward from the moving circle.
 Previous menus remain connected by lines and can be selected by moving in their return direction.
 Clicking the center of